Oulander/lottery-lunch/README.md

 ```

 Get the script id from the spreadsheet's script editor.
 You can find the
 script editor from the spreadsheet's toolbar at `Tools -> Script editor`.
+If you're unable to open script editor make sure you are signed out of ALL other Google accounts.
+Then ONLY sign into the account that contains the Sheet's document.

 In the editor, go to `File -> Project properties` and give your project a name.
 You will find your `Script ID` under the `Info` tab.